 Can you buy alone in Paris at 28 with a salary of 42,000 euros?

 Yes, under certain conditions.
-With a net salary of 2,800 euros/month, a deposit of 50,000 euros and a rate of 3.2% over 25 years, the borrowing capacity reaches approximately 280,000 euros, for a total budget of 330,000 euros.
-In the 19th or 20th arrondissement, this gives access to a 2-bedroom of 35 to 45 sqm.
+With a net salary of 2,800 euros/month, a deposit of 50,000 euros and a rate of 3.2% over 25 years, borrowing capacity reaches around 280,000 euros, for a total budget of 330,000 euros.
+In the 19th or 20th arrondissement, that buys a two-room flat of 35 to 45 sqm.

 Is the PTZ available for a purchase in the 19th arrondissement in 2026?